css-turing/css-turing.github.io/content/projects/firms_fringe.md

-> "Using netowrks and machine learning to identify clusters of suspicious companies."
+> "Using networks and machine learning to identify clusters of suspicious companies."

 ### Problem